 Supplements to Lower Blood Pressure

 It’s not always easy to be sure that you’re getting all the nutrients you need from your diet, particularly when you take into account modern farming methods and how far foods have traveled before they reach your plate.

-If you suspect you have high blood pressure, you may want to consider taking supplements to reduce blood pressure and maximize your nutrition so that your body gets all the nutrients it needs to be healthy.
+If you suspect you have high blood pressure, you may want to consider taking supplements to lower blood pressure and maximize your nutrition so that your body gets all the nutrients it needs to be healthy.

 One study suggests that 75 percent of Americans don’t consume enough magnesium.

 As you get older, your body finds it harder to absorb magnesium and if you have a magnesium deficiency, you are more likely to have hypertension.
 The good news is that magnesium supplements are widely available and affordable.

 Studies have shown that bringing your magnesium levels back to normal can stabilize your blood pressure.